core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 However, this results in additionally and unjustifiably increasing the size of OSCORE-protected CoAP messages, in case the origin client is the first endpoint to add the Hop-Limit option in a CoAP request.
 In the typical scenario where the origin client and the origin server share an OSCORE Security Context, the origin client including the Hop-Limit option in a request will also protect that option when protecting the request end-to-end for the origin server, per the default processing mentioned above.
 After that, the origin client sends the request to its adjacent proxy in the chain, which will add an outer Hop-Limit option to be effectively considered from then on as the message is forwarded towards the origin server.

-This undesirably prevents the first proxy in the chain from building on the intent of the origin client, which was presumably in the position to specify a better initial value for the Hop-Limit option.
+This undesirably prevents the first proxy in the chain from enforcing the intent of the origin client, which was presumably in the position to specify a better initial value for the Hop-Limit option.
 While this does not fundamentally prevent the detection of forwarding loops, it is conducive to deviations from the intention of the origin client.
 Moreover, it results in undesired overhead due to the presence of the inner Hop-Limit option included by the client.
 That inner option will not be visible by the proxies in the chain and therefore will serve no practical purpose, but it will still be conveyed within the request as this traverses each hop towards the origin server.

 In order to prevent that by construction, this section updates {{RFC8768}} by explicitly defining the Hop-Limit option to be of Class U for OSCORE.